Dr Alister Wedderburn

 - Lecturer (Politics)

-I received my PhD in International Relations from King's College London in 2017.
+I hold a BA in English Literature from the University of Cambridge (2008), an MA in War Studies from King's College London (2012), and a PhD in International Relations (2017), also from King's.
 Between 2017 and 2019 I was the John Vincent Postdoctoral Research Fellow in International Relations at the Australian National University in Canberra.
 I joined the University of Glasgow in January 2020 as a Lecturer in International Relations.

 My research interests include: